Lisbon revisited (updated April 2024)

 http://garrafeiraalfaia.com/wines-snacks/

 Seemingly low profile and unassuming in appearance, but excellent in terms of wine this all time favourite is also located in Bairro Alto.
 The atmosphere is chill but they certainly know their wines.
-These can fortunately be accompanied by a varied selection of traditional Portuguese sausages, pata negra and cheese as well as some small, well prepared dishes.
+These can fortunately be accompanied by a varied selection of traditional Portuguese sausages, pata negra ham and cheese as well as some small, well prepared dishes.
 Worth asking for advice if you find the wine card too daunting.

 GRAPES & BITES HOSTEL AND WINES